 There is certainly merit in this thought-process; after all dealing with a single system means less training for both HR staff and employees.
 It also reduces the number and complexity of system integrations (which also need to be maintained), and can dramatically increase transaction efficiency as data will only need to be keyed in once.

-From a practicality point of view, an integrated system also benefits from a consistent user experience for employees.
-When logging in to both the HR and payroll modules to view payslips for example, or when accessing a mobile app, there is just one set of login details to remember.
+From a practicality point of view, an integrated system also benefits from a consistent user experience for employees with just one set of login details to remember.

 Stand-alone HR and payroll systems

 Traditionally, stand-alone HR and payroll systems have been the preferred choice for companies looking to upgrade their software.

 CascadeHR suggest that this is because historically, it has been commonplace for the two to exist as separate entities, with HR focusing on the full spectrum of employee-related processes and payroll centering upon monetary tasks.

 Often however, businesses are surprised to learn that, through improvements in integration functionality and methods, stand-alone systems and their individual components can be integrated to work together effectively – giving much the same results as integrated options.
 And in our experience, compared to many best of breed approaches, the modules in an integrated solution can often be less than perfect.

 A key benefit of using a stand-alone system is the relative ease in which businesses can change configuration if a business process has changed.
 Other than impacts on any reports and integrations, changes to stand alone systems needs less planning.

 Stand-alone systems also offer businesses more control over their HR technology contracts.
 If or when difficulties arise, it is possible to move to a completely new piece of software without causing too much disruption – something that can’t be said of integrated systems.
 However, it should also be noted that multiple stand-alone systems may require greater maintenance throughout the year.